 Header Mistakes That Hurt Your SEO

 Many websites suffer from header issues that negatively impact their search rankings.
-In fact, research reveals that 67% of websites have flawed header hierarchies, which can undermine their performance.
+Flawed header hierarchies are among the most common on-page issues we see.
 The silver lining?
 These mistakes are relatively easy to identify and correct once you know what to look for.

 Let’s break down some of the most common header mistakes and how to address them effectively.